shvmmshr/quotify/README.md

-# Quotify - Beautiful Quote Image Generator
+# quotica - Beautiful Quote Image Generator

-Quotify is a web application that transforms text into beautiful, shareable quote images.
+quotica is a web application that transforms text into beautiful, shareable quote images.
 With an intuitive interface and AI-powered features, you can create stunning visuals for social media, presentations, or personal use.

 ## Features